vijay-sb/care-connect.rfc/README.md

 Submissions repository for `ASOC16` - Care Connect

 > [!NOTE]
-All discussions regarding `ASOC16: Care Connect` shall take place here.
+All discussions regarding `ASOC16: Care Connect` shall take place in https://github.com/orgs/acm-avv/discussions/18.

 ## Overview
 In-order to be eligible to work on this project as **Request for Code** under the banner of **Amrita Summer of Code, 2025**, you are required to form a team of size 1-4 and have all the members register at [amsoc.vercel.app](https://amsoc.vercel.app)